-This CLIST generates the following VTAM command: MODIFY NOTNSTAT For more information on this command, see VTAM Operation.
+This CLIST generates the following VTAM command: MODIFY NOSTAT

 OVERRIDE

 The OVERRIDE command sets message processing options to be used instead of those selected by the message automation table for a particular operator.
 The OVERRIDE options take precedence over the options specified by the DEFAULTS command.
 These options apply to all messages that are to be displayed at the individual operator's terminal.